 How to Do the Pilates Hundred Exercise for Better Breathing

 Pilates is a wildly popular form of exercise suitable for a variety of fitness levels, and as with any fitness practice, you’ll want to begin with a solid warmup.
-One of the best and most-likely starting exercises at the beginning of any Pilates class is called the Hundred — here’s what it is, and how to do it properly.
+One of the best and most-likely beginner Pilates exercises is called the Hundred — here’s what it is, and how to do it properly.

 What Is the Hundred in Pilates?